 India’s defense minister Shri AK Antony directed the completion of the first phase of the nation’s coastal radar network on the east and west coasts.
 The radars are part of a surveillance systems providing maritime traffic monitoring.
-The plan integrates with the modernization of naval and s assets, including fast patrol boats, command, control and communications network and vessel traffic management systems to be implemented on India’s the coastline.
+The plan integrates with the modernization of naval and coast guards assets, including fast patrol boats, command, control and communications network and vessel traffic management systems to be implemented on India’s the coastline.